Rev. Herbert Webster (1869-1937).

 Vicar of St Mary the Virgin, Martham.

-Herbert was born on 14th August 1869 in Bexley Heath and he was baptised on 4th April 1870 at Saint Stephan, Coleman Street, London.
+Herbert was born on 14th August 1869 in Bexley Heath, Kent and was baptised on 4th April 1870 at Saint Stephen, Coleman Street, London.
 When he was a boy of 11 he lived with his parents at Lonsdale Lodge, High Street, Dulwich and his father was a tea dealer.

 With my grateful thanks to Sylvia Odell for supplying both the above portraits of Rev Webster.